The Jakarta Post

 All of the company's restaurants, bars and cafes are closed indefinitely, which include A/A, A/O, Blowfish, Dragonfly, Djournal Coffee, Djournal House, Kitchenette, GIA, Gunpowder, Manarai, Mr. Fox, Pizza e Birra, Publik Markette, Sejuice Me, Osteria Gia, Skye, Social Garden, Social House, Sushigroove, The People’s Cafe and Tokyo Belly.

-This popular Indonesian "soul food" restaurant closed down all its outlets from Tuesday onward.
+This popular Indonesian "soul food" restaurant closed down all its outlets until further notice.

 Biko Group establishments